USC vs. UCLA: Which College to Choose?

 Depending on their major of interest, students applying to USC must submit two or three essays, plus short answers to specific questions on the application.

-2. Starting with the beginning of high school/secondary school, if you have had a gap where you were not enrolled in school during a fall or spring term, please address this gap in your educational history.
-You do not need to address a summer break (250 words, optional).”
+“(Optional): Starting with the beginning of high school/secondary school, if you have had a gap where you were not enrolled in school during a fall or spring term, please address this gap in your educational history.
+You do not need to address a summer break (250 words).”

-3. Respond to all the prompts below (100 characters unless otherwise specified)
+Applicants are also required to respond to all of the prompts below (100 characters unless otherwise specified):

 • Describe yourself in three words (25 characters each)